OsazeleMomoh/Cyclistic_Bike_Share_Analysis/README.md

 ## How to use
 1. Download or clone this repository.
+2. Download the zip file to access the *Excel* file
+3. Extract the zip file (using WinRAR or The Unarchiver)
-2. Download and open the *Excel* file with *Microsoft Excel*.
+4. Open the *Excel* file with *Microsoft Excel*.
-3. Explore the interactive dashboard and insights.
+5. Explore the interactive dashboard and insights.